My First Job: Jayanth Sharma, Co-Founder & CEO, Toehold

-After moving out of this first job of mine, I worked with EXCEL SOFT Technologies in Mysore for a few months before I was absorbed by the favorite company I worked for so far – Accenture.
-This job moved me from, Mysore to Bangalore and it was a life – changing experience.
+After moving out of this first job of mine, I worked with EXCEL SOFT Technologies in Mysore for a few months before I was absorbed by the favourite company I worked for so far – Accenture.
+This job moved me from, Mysore to Bangalore and it was a life-changing experience.
 My economic stature improved by leaps and bounds and I brushed shoulders with the best colleagues I had.
-I worked with various IT companies like Aztecsoft and America Online before I quit my IT Job to explore my stint as a photographer.
+I worked with various IT companies like Aztecsoft and America Online before I quit my IT job to explore my stint as a photographer.

 Turning Point in my Career:

 The year 2007 was a dream year for me and the Sanctuary Asia magazine made it very special by rewarding me in the Wildlife Photographer of the year contest and also featuring 4 of my images as cover pages in the magazine out of the 6 issues they publish.
 So these months were so encouraging that I was persuaded to decide to move out of my job eventually to explore my passion for wildlife photography.